grettke/help/help.md

     -   It is important if you have multiple windows
         -   So it is close to home
     -   It interrupts flow naturally
-        -   So it isn&rsquo;t on the home row but it is close
+        -   So it isn't on the home row but it is close

-    Can&rsquo;t use `nv` because of:
+    Can't use `nv` because of:

     -   Canvas
     -   Conve\*